httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 site.example uses HTTPS exclusively.

-Servers can partially mitigate these attacks by encrypting and signing the contents of their cookies.
+Servers can partially mitigate these attacks by encrypting and signing the contents of their cookies, or by naming the cookie with the `__Secure-` prefix.
 However, using cryptography does not mitigate the issue completely because an attacker can replay a cookie he or she received from the authentic site.example server in the user's session, with unpredictable results.

 Finally, an attacker might be able to force the user agent to delete cookies by storing a large number of cookies.
 Once the user agent reaches its storage